Meet the new first family.

-Donald Trump married Slovenian-born model Melania Knauss in 2005, and the couple had their first and only child together, Barron, in 2006 -- the same she became a U.S. citizen.
+The couple wed in 2005.
+They had their first and only child together, Barron, in 2006 -- the same year that Melania became a U.S. citizen.

 Melania made headlines again when she said in an interview with CNN's Anderson Cooper that her husband was "egged on" by former "Access Hollywood" host Billy Bush to make the lewd comments caught on a 2005 tape but made public in October.
 She also told Cooper, "Sometimes I say I have two boys at home -- I have my young son and I have my husband."(Credit: AFP / Getty Images / Jim Watson)